lucasconstantino/next-cache-tags/README.md

   –– <cite>Phil Karlton</cite>
 </blockquote>

-This quote might be controversial, but it summarizes well how much cache invalidation being a complex problem is a consensus among software engineers.
+This quote might be controversial, but it summarizes well how much software engineers see this problem's complexity as a consensus.

 ### ♜ Strategies

 There are infinite ways to be smart about the invalidation problem.
 Different strategies for both caching and for invalidation.
-Their core concept will usually be: _some data changed on the origin, thus the cache must be renewed_.
+Their core concept will usually be: _some data changed on the data store, thus the cache must be renewed_.
 We'll cover a couple of common options supported by Next.js

 #### 1. Static Pages